graam-api/graam-api.github.io/pages/vxml/index.md

 VoiceXML is the HTML of the voice web, the open standard markup language for voice applications.
 [Learn more about Vxml](http://www.voicexml.org/tutorials-2/introduction/)

-## How to use VoiceXML with Smartcontact
+## How to use VoiceXML with Graam

-Here is what you need to use VoiceXML with Smartcontact
+Here is what you need to use VoiceXML with Graam

 1. Setup a URL that return a Vxml document when called.
 2. Create a Remote IVR as described [here](/pages/call-routing-app/remote-ivr)